streetpea/chiaki-ng/docs/setup/configuration.md

     - Marvel's Spider Man
     - Ghost of Tsushima (changed from Resolution Mode to Performance Mode in game settings for native-like performance)
     - Chicory: A Colorful Tale
-    - Concrete Genie (Using DualSense Controller)
+    - Concrete Genie
+    - Astro's Playroom
+    - Death's Door
+    - Resident Evil 0
+    - The Last of Us Remastered

 ### Troubleshooting Performance Issues